AOL: AOL Instant Messenger (AIM)

-AOL Desktop
+Legacy AOL Desktop and Toolbar

-AOL Desktop is an internet suite produced by AOL from 2007 that integrates a web browser, a media player and an instant messenger client.
-Version 10.X was based on AOL OpenRide; it is an upgrade from such.
-The macOS version is based on WebKit.
+AOL Desktop was a freeware internet suite produced by AOL beginning in 2007 that integrated a web browser, a media player, and an instant messenger client.
+Early iterations (Version 10.X) were designed as an upgrade from AOL OpenRide, focusing heavily on email consolidation and localized system shortcuts without requiring users to log into an active AOL utility subscription.